 His grin widened.
 “Yes, it worked.
 Although you should expect that it will be a few months before you are completely comfortable with them.
 Now why don’t you try to stay still and let them knit themselves together for another day.”

-Four days later, Collin removed the splints.
-Kayden still couldn't use her fingers much.
-They didn't grip well, nor could she feel everything.
+Four days later, Collin removed the splints, and just wrapped her wrists firmly with a stiff cuff and cloth.
+Kayden still couldn’t use her fingers much.
+They didn’t grip well, nor could she feel everything.
 Collin said that was normal and that doing her exercises would strengthen them faster.
 On the next day, they changed into the clothes for the village, packed up her extra set of clothing and her notebook reader into a pack Collin gave her, and they started for Hope, Jamel in her shirt pocket and a small microdot transceiver behind her left ear.

 It was cold out, and even though Collin had given her a jacket and gloves for her new hands, her fingers were freezing.
 She didn’t even think she could move them anymore.
 But with the wind whipping into her face, she didn’t think she could talk to him, nor did she think it would do any good until they stopped anyway.
 Every so often she saw Tabitha wing in front of them, and for a while the bold cat, after landing on Angie in flight, sat on Kayden’s lap and let Angie carry her also.
 Poor Girl.
 Angie had both her and Collin and their bags as well as her two calves and now Tabitha.
 Although Tabitha was probably the lightest of the bunch.

 The trees thinned out, and then it was mostly hilly areas, some dark dirt and some grassy.
 And there were houses, but Angie stopped at none of them.
 By the time they landed, Kayden was numb.
 Collin jumped from Angie’s back and took his pack as well as her own.